 Habitat

-Like other pleurotus species, golden oysters are wood-decomposing saprobes, meaning they digest dying, fallen, and damaged trees.
+Like other Pleurotus species, golden oysters are wood-decomposing saprobes, meaning they digest dying, fallen, and damaged trees.

-In Minnesota and Wisconsin, they start to fruit at the same time as morels, around the middle of May.
-They can grow with a number of different hosts, but at least where I live, they seem to exclusively prefer dead elms.
-Occasionally I've seen them on cherry.
+The mushrooms can grow with a number of different hosts, where I live, they seem to exclusively prefer dead elms, similar to the elm oyster.
+Occasionally I've seen them on black cherry trees.

 This is one of the big questions I've seen debated in the foraging community.
 Here's the story I've been told, and that most people will know.